Avaiga/taipy-doc/docs/manuals/core/entities/data-node-mgt.md

 ## Mongo collection

-When read from a Mongo collection data node, Taipy will return a list of objects as instances of a document class defined by _**custom_document**_.
+When reading from a Mongo collection data node, Taipy will return a list of objects as instances of a document class defined by _**custom_document**_.

-When write data to a Mongo collection data node, the `MongoCollectionDataNode.write()^` method takes a list of objects as instances of a document class defined by _**custom_document**_ as the input.
+When writing data to a Mongo collection data node, the `MongoCollectionDataNode.write()^` method takes a list of objects as instances of a document class defined by _**custom_document**_ as the input.

 By default, Mongo collection data node uses `taipy.core.DefaultCustomDocument` as the document class.
 A `DefaultCustomDocument` can have any attribute,